 How are you different from other food pantries?

-We are a Choice Food Pantry which enables people to “shop” through a food selection process, much like a grocery store, rather than receiving pre-packaged bags.
+AT THIS TIME, WE ARE DRIVE THRU ONLY.
+Soon, we will return as a Choice Food Pantry which enables people to “shop” through a food selection process, much like a grocery store, rather than receiving pre-packaged bags.
 Our goal is to create a comfortable, familiar and dignified shopping experience.

 The Palmetto Community Food Pantry is a privately run, non-profit organization.
 The Palmetto Community Food Pantry reserves the right to determine who receives food and how often the pantry may be utilized.
 The use of the pantry is a privilege not a right.